OfficeDev/open-xml-docs/docs/how-to-get-a-column-heading-in-a-spreadsheet.md

 The code gets the name of the column of the specified cell by calling the **GetColumnName** method.
-The code also gets the cells in the column and orders them by row using the <span class="keyword">GetRowIndex</span> method.
+The code also gets the cells in the column and orders them by row using the **GetRowIndex** method.

 ```csharp
     // Get the column name for the specified cell.